skalarproduktraum/phd-thesis/chapters/interface-efficiency.md

-# Interface Efficiency
+# Quantifying Interface Efficiency

 The efficiency of Human-Computer Interfaces can be measured in various ways, such as watching different types of users — unexperienced vs. experienced — use a specific interface and evaluating their actions subjectively, or by trying to come up with a mathematical model of how the user will interact a specific interface.
 In this chapter we are going to explore the latter possibility, in the form of an extension of the GOMS model:

 ## The GOMS Model for Quantifying Interface Efficiency

 A widely used model for quantification the efficiency of an interface is a model based on defining \textbf{G}oals, a set of \textbf{O}perators used as instruments, a set of \textbf{M}ethods to achieve the defined Goals, and a definition of \textbf{S}election rules how to discern competing methods, in short _GOMS_.
 The GOMS model, or it's original version, _CMN-GOMS_, the  was introduced in 1980 by Card, Moran, and Newell [@Card:1980kl] and can help to predict the time taken by an experienced user to perform a given task.
-It soon turned out it was relatively difficult to build a CMN-GOMS -based predictor, and the authors published a highly simplified version of it, the _Keystroke-Level Model_ (KLM) [@Card:1980kl].
+It soon turned out it was relatively difficult to build a CMN-GOMS-based predictor, and the authors published a highly simplified version of it, the _Keystroke-Level Model_ (KLM) [@Card:1980kl].

 The main benefit of the original KLM-GOMS model is that it is simple and easy to evaluate, and — despite making assumptions about the average time taken for different parts of a task's execution — it is quite accurate in addition.
 Since its inception has been widely used, e.g. for \TODO{add example papers}.
-The major downsides of the model is not taking other aspects of the user's performance into consideration: already the original authors acknowledge not taking into account factors like fatigue, learning, or errors made during execution [@Card:1980kl].
+The major downside of the model is not taking other aspects of the user's performance into consideration: already the original authors acknowledge not taking into account factors like fatigue, learning, or errors made during execution [@Card:1980kl].
 As mentioned above, the model also assumes an experienced user, and as such cannot be applied to the unskilled user.

 Since the development of the original model, more derivatives were developed such as,